reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/Event_MsBuildAiDay_MLChatGPT.md

 ### Avoiding Hallucinations

 The session stressed the need to be vigilant about potential hallucinations or inaccuracies that language models might generate.
-Users should exercise caution and cross-verify critical information.
+Users should exercise caution and cross-verify critical information using grounding techniques.

 ### Evaluating Language Models